MINER'S GEMS AND MINERALS

 Shop

-#662 Lybian Desert Glass
+#662 Libyan Desert Glass

-The origin of the Libyan glass; a natural occurring glass formed as a result of a meteor impact some 28 million years ago.
+The origin of the Libyan glass; a natural occurring glass formed as a result of a meteorite impact some 28 million years ago.
 It is found in the Great Sand Sea along the Libyan-Egyptian border.
-19.21 cts.**
+19.21 cts.

 Shop